 - 1 tablespoon salt

-- 1 teaspoon achiote oil (or enough to reach desired consistency)
+- 1 teaspoon achiote oil (or more to reach desired consistency)

 Make the Pork Filling

-Brown the diced pork in a large nonstick skillet.
+Brown the diced pork in the olive oil in a large nonstick skillet.

 Make the Masa Dough

-Stir in the salt and enough of the achiote oil to moisten the dough and add a little color.
+Once the masa is ready, stir in the garlic, recaito, salt, and enough of the achiote oil to moisten the dough and add a little color.
 You are now ready to assemble and wrap the pasteles.